apauley/HollingBerries/java/bmaunde/Parallelized/README.md

 **Notes:**

 *   There are two implementations of this parallelized version.
-The two can be alternated by commenting out one of the lines in the code - in the regions of lines 73 - 75 in the method readAndPopulate.
+The two can be alternated by commenting out one of the lines in the code - in the regions of lines 73 - 75 in the method **readAndPopulate**.
 The two lines are as follows:

 		ExecutorService executor = Executors.newCachedThreadPool(Executors.defaultThreadFactory())
 		//ExecutorService executor = Executors.newFixedThreadPool(1,Executors.defaultThreadFactory());